 The transition area will be open from 6am on Sunday 2 July 2023.

 What time does the race start?

 Race starts at 8am for the first wave.
-Please note: you have to start making your way to the start line directly after the compulsory race briefing.
+Please note: you have to start making your way to the start line 30 minutes before your wave start time.

 Will there be feed stations?

-There will be drinks station on the run route with water and small snacks available.
+There will be drinks stations on the run route with water and small sweets available.